CUCyber/trickanomicon/cisco-firepower-firewall/Cisco-Firepower-Password-Resets.md

-# Resetting Passwords on the Cisco Firepower Firewall
+# Cisco Firepower Firewall

-## Note: The web interface and command line interface may be split on two different machines.
+**Note: The web interface and command line interface may be split on two different machines.**
-## Make sure that passwords are reset on both the web and command line interface.
+**Make sure that passwords are reset on both the web and command line interface.**

 ## Reset Passwords on the Web Interface
 1. Log in to the web interface as a user with administrator access.